Comprendre la législation des drones en France en 2025

 Introduction

-Legislation concerning drones in France has undergone numerous changes over the years.
-In 2024 , several new rules and classifications have been put in place to better regulate the use of drones, whether they are intended for leisure or professional purposes.
-This comprehensive guide will explain in detail all the regulations in force, pilot obligations and authorized flight zones.
+Legislation concerning drones in France has undergone a number of changes over the years.
+Several new rules and classifications have been put in place to better supervise the use of drones, whether for leisure or professional purposes.
+This comprehensive guide explains in detail all the regulations in force, the obligations of pilots and the authorized flight zones.

-French legislation on drones began in 2012 with rules aimed at regulating this new emerging technology.
-Since then, laws have evolved to adapt to technological advances and new applications of drones.
+French legislation on drones began in 2012 with rules designed to provide a framework for this emerging technology.
+Since then, legislation has evolved to keep pace with technological advances and new drone applications.

 Classes C0 to C4

-Drones are now classified from C0 to C4 depending on their weight and equipment.
+UAVs are now classified from C0 to C4 according to their weight and equipment.
 Each class corresponds to specific rules concerning use and flight restrictions:

-• C0 : Less than 250 grams, without camera or with a toy camera.
+• C0 Less than 250 grams, without a camera or with a toy camera.

-• C1 : Less than 900 grams, with data protection features.
+• C1 Less than 900 grams, with data protection devices.

-Drones must have a CE class indication to be able to fly in the open category from January 2024.
+Drones must be equipped with a CE class mark to fly in the open category from January 2024.

 Authorized and prohibited flight zones